Sony camera fans get superb new 20mm f/1.8 prime lens – read our full review

 Sony has announced a new 20mm prime lens that's a real cracker for cameras like the Sony A6600 and Sony A7 III.
 How do we know?
-Because we've already tested it, and you can see the results over at our full Sony FE 20mm f/1.8 review.
+Because we've already tested it, and you can see what we thought in our full Sony FE 20mm f/1.8 review.

-The FE 20mm f/1.8 G is a compact, lightweight prime lens that pairs well with both full-frame E-Mount cameras (think the Sony A7 III and Sony A7R IV) and APS-C ones too (the Sony A6600, for example).
+The FE 20mm f/1.8 G is a compact, lightweight prime lens that pairs well with both full-frame E-Mount cameras (think the Sony A7 III and Sony A7R IV) and APS-C models (the Sony A6600, for example).

 This means it's suitable for all kinds of photography – it's a great size and focal length for landscape and travel shooting, but portrait, astro and wedding photographers will also appreciate its image quality and features.